-- Electronic Sourcing Software: Also called e-Sourcing software, this kind of procurement software for small businesses enhances your purchasing process by letting you send requests for proposals, quotes, and information to suppliers, and they respond in kind (all digitally).
+- Electronic Sourcing Software: Also called e-Sourcing software, this kind of procurement software for small businesses, startups, and mid-size companies enhances your purchasing process by letting you send requests for proposals, quotes, and information to suppliers, and they respond in kind (all digitally).
 This platform lets you assess the best suppliers based on the bids they have returned to you.
 Over the years, you can see how each of them stacked up as you selected ones that were right for you.

 - e-Procurement Software: This kind of procurement management software lets you choose from a pre-approved and customized catalog of products for sale from suppliers.
 You get to see exactly how much you’ll spend, what inventory the suppliers have on hand, and whether they will fit your needs.
 You can even take advantage of vendor discounts and promotions, especially when buying in bulk.